 Scalable Video Coding is an extension of the H.264/AVC standard.
-Set it OFF or ON according to your actual needs.
+Select OFF / ON to disable / enable the SVC function.
+Select Auto, and the device will automatically extract frames from the original video when the network bandwidth is insufficient.